 16. Name from a feeling

 I want to name a [product].
 The feeling I want it to evoke is [adjective + adjective].
 Don't give me names that describe the product.
-Give me 30 names that sound like that feeling — drawn from any source: nature, mythology, language, music, sports.
+Give me 30 names that sound like that feeling.
+Pull from any source.
+Nature.
+Mythology.
+Music.
+Sports.
+Whatever.

 17. The phonetic gut-check